-The sun sets on day 28 of isolation.
-My small apartment is full of hastily-acquired plants, and I’ve spent an anxious, indulgent afternoon lying in the sun on the footy oval, bare feet in the soft, lush grass.
-My toes digging down to the damp earth, hungry for connection.
-Hoping the cops will leave me in peace.
-Does belly breathing in the fresh air count as exercise?
-On my back
+A visual diary of the year before everything changed The sun sets on day 28 of lockdown.
+My small apartment is full of hastily-acquired plants, and I’ve spent an indulgent yet anxious afternoon lying in the sun on the footy oval just behind my building.
+Bare feet pressed firmly into the soft, lush grass, toes digging down to the damp earth.
+Hungry for connection.
+Hoping the cops will leave

 I began this project both purposefully and not.
 As with several of my other projects, it started to accumulate into A Thing while I was busy doing other things.
 These photos are a fragment of that story.
 They are a poem crackling between the lines; an exquisite corpse writ large by an entire city.
 Or maybe they’re just some snapshots of graffiti.

 The Parallaxis is an invitation to experience the city differently; an ongoing game that anyone can play.
 In this game the ordinary gives way to an everyday that is ambiguous and indeterminate, enlivening the city with a magic that need not be invented, only allowed.
 Several years ago I began to devise this game in collaboration with the streets and laneways of Melbourne.
 For the city also plays; this is